rheiland/xml2jupyter/paper/paper.md

 external cascading style sheet.
 We will explore these options in the future, with the aim of separating as much GUI specification and styling from the original scientific application as possible.
-Such a decoupling would make it easier for  scientific developers to continue refining their scientific codes without worrying about impact on the GUI, and without undue encumberence by non-scientific annotations.
+Such a decoupling would make it easier for  scientific developers to continue refining their scientific codes without worrying about impact on the GUI, and without undue encumbrance by non-scientific annotations.
 <!-- Suggestions for additional visualization functionality are also welcome. -->

 Also, we currently provide just 2-D visualizations of (spatial) data.
 In the near future, we